 It reduces bureaucracy, improves customer relationships management, and optimizes data management.
 It can be used to enhance the performance of the HR Department, Marketing Department, or the Finance & Accounting Department.
 In the background of climate change, reducing paper waste is another benefit of mhealth technologies.
 The electronic database allows medical institutions to save both workspace and the environment.
 To put it simply, the number of benefits of mobile technology in healthcare is countless.

 Here goes an example of a Hospital Marketing Administration System.
-Unfortuntely, we cannot disclose the name or show any visuals.
+Unfortunately, we cannot disclose the name or show any visuals.
 This web-based application enhances the job of a front-desk developer, a marketing specialist, and a business consultant.
-From the consumers’ side, the software ensures assistance at all stages of medical experience.
-It helps to engage potential clients, turn them into the actual patient, and retain their trust.
-Hence, why not to make this app mobile and use the benefits of mobile health technology?
+From the consumers’ side, the software ensures assistance at all stages of the medical experience.
+It helps to engage potential clients, turn them into actual patients, and retain their trust.
+Hence, why not make this app mobile and use the benefits of mobile health technology?

 What Are the Risks?